Website Terms and Conditions

 30.2The Charity must maintain the confidentiality of the Charity’s Website login and password.
 The Charity is responsible for all use of the Website under the Charity’s login and password whether or not authorised by the Charity.
 The Charity must notify Online Giving immediately of any unauthorised use of the Charity’s login or password.

 31.1Online Giving may update the Website with Materials provided from time to time by the Charity.
-The Charity shall ensure that the Materials do not infringe any applicable laws, regulations or third party rights (including material which is obscene, indecent, pornographic, seditious, offensive, defamatory, threatening, liable to incite racial hatred or acts of terrorism, menacing, blasphemous or in breach of any third party Intellectual Property Rights) and are compliant with the Online Acceptable Use Policy [ENTER HYPER LINK] (“Inappropriate Content”).
+The Charity shall ensure that the Materials do not infringe any applicable laws, regulations or third party rights (including material which is obscene, indecent, pornographic, seditious, offensive, defamatory, threatening, liable to incite racial hatred or acts of terrorism, menacing, blasphemous or in breach of any third party Intellectual Property Rights) and are compliant with our Acceptable Use Policy (“Inappropriate Content”).

 31.2Online Giving shall grant the Charity access to the Server in order to update information held on the Website.